List of airliner shootdown incidents: 2003: Baghdad DHL attempted shootdown incident

 On 22 November 2003, a DHL Airbus A300-200F cargo aircraft (registered OO-DLL) was struck on the left wing by a surface-to-air missile shortly after takeoff from Baghdad bound for Muharraq, Bahrain.
 The aircraft lost all hydraulic controls and the crew had to use engine thrust to maneuver.
 The pilots managed to return to Baghdad International Airport but lost directional control on landing, resulting in a runway excursion.
 All 3 people on board survived.
 The A300 did not fly again after the incident and was scrapped.

 2007: Balad aircraft crash

 On 9 January 2007, an Antonov An-26 crashed while attempting a landing at Balad Air Base in Iraq.
+Officials claim the crash was caused by poor weather conditions, but other sources claim that this is a cover-up and the plane was actually shot down by a missile.

 2007: Mogadishu TransAVIAexport Airlines Ilyushin Il-76 crash

 On 23 March 2007, a TransAVIAexport Airlines Ilyushin Il-76 airplane crashed in the outskirts of Mogadishu, Somalia, during the 2007 Battle of Mogadishu.
-Witnesses, including a Shabelle reporter, claim they saw the plane being shot down, and Belarus has initiated an anti-terrorist investigation, but Somalia insists the crash was accidental.
+Witnesses, including a Shabelle reporter, claimed they saw the plane being shot down, and Belarus initiated an anti-terrorist investigation, but Somalia insisted the crash was accidental.
 All 11 Belarusian civilians on board died.